lambdaclass/concrete/ROADMAP.md

 - Close phases on concrete outputs (examples, reports, docs, tool surfaces) with explicit success bars, not abstract intent.
 - Every flagship example must name its oracle or explicitly state none exists yet.
 - Keep examples on the linear ladder: inventory entry -> candidate -> one active pull-through candidate -> graduated Phase 7 flagship; do not maintain several almost-flagships in parallel.
+- Refactor compiler architecture only when a candidate makes the boundary undeniable; current forcing candidate is `fixed_capacity`, and the current boundary is `Core -> normalized Core -> ProofCore -> obligations/reports`.
 - Judge new language features by grammar cost, audit cost, and proof cost, not expressiveness alone.
 - Keep specs in Lean-attached / artifact-registry form until obligations and diagnostics support source-level contracts honestly.
 - Build a local fact CLI before MCP / editor integrations.